Introduction to Competitive Swimming

 Seagulls Swimming Club – Competition Calendar.

 At a Gala, swimming clubs compete against each other with a team of swimmers.
-These tend to be unlicensed so times do not get posted to ASA rankings.
+These tend to be unlicensed so times do not get posted to Swim England rankings.
 This means that you are unable to use times recorded at galas as entry times for open meets and county and regional championships for example.

 Swimmers are selected by the coach to represent their club.
 Seagulls Swimming Club competes in five leagues, which are listed below in order of status and importance:

 - National Arena League – This is a high profile national competition and takes place over three rounds of competition in October, November and December.
 The National Arena League is split into seven areas, namely: